svc333/overview/custom-dashboard.md

 # Customizing your dashboard
 {: #custom-dashboard}

-You can customize your dashboard in the {{site.data.keyword.cloud}} console to ensure that what's displayed is relevant to you.
+You can customize your dashboard in the {{site.data.keyword.cloud}} console to ensure that what is displayed is relevant to you.
 {: .shortdesc}

 ## Adding widgets